cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Permissioning

 - Channels should be permissioned to the application registered on the local router.
-Thus only the modules registered on the local router, and so associated with the channel, should be able to send or receive on it.
+Thus only the modules registered on the local router should be able to send or receive on it.

 #### Fungibility conservation